 Creating and marketing personal care products requires brands to get pretty, well, personal with their customers.
 After all, these items are slathered on, ingested, or otherwise absorbed into our bodies—it doesn’t get much more intimate than that.
+Additionally, many consumers are becoming more aware of the ingredients and potentially harmful chemicals that can go into makeup.
 So when a well-known CPG brand discovered that the emergence of “natural” personal care products (NPCPs) was beginning to impact their bottom line, they knew that the best way to understand the appeal of these products would be to ask the consumers themselves.

 In order to understand their customers and allocate resources effectively, the brand would like to understand how consumers in general perceive NPCPs, and then define the audience that is more inclined to buy them.
 The team believes this will help decide whether developing a “natural” offering is necessary to compete in this space; or if simple repositioning of existing products will suffice.

 The brand has a global presence, so in order to help them answer their questions, we launched an Exploratory Research Group* in three countries: USA, China, and the United Kingdom.
 We recruited men and women ages 18-45 who are influenced by the ingredients in their personal care products, and our research was guided by the following objectives:

 - Understand general perceptions around purchasing and using personal care products, specifically those with natural ingredients

 - Explore associations between “natural products” and “premium products”

 - Identify triggers and barriers to purchasing natural products